 Prepare your Cloud Connector appliance

-Learn about how to prepare your Cloud Connector appliance for deployment and use with Phone System in Office 365 (Cloud PBX).
+Learn about how to prepare your Cloud Connector appliance for deployment and use with Phone System (Cloud PBX).

 This section describes how to get the Skype for Business Cloud Connector Edition installation files, install Cloud Connector software, and prepare your Cloud Connector appliance for deployment.
 After you have completed all steps in this section, you will be ready to deploy Cloud Connector for a single site or multiple sites.
 If you have an existing Cloud Connector deployment, and you have not yet upgraded to Cloud Connector version 2.1, see Upgrade to a new version of Cloud Connector.

 Microsoft supports the current version of Cloud Connector Edition, version 2.1.
 If you configured automatic update, Cloud Connector will update automatically.
 If you configured manual update, you will need to upgrade to version 2.1 within 60 days of its release.
 Microsoft will support the previous version for 60 days after the release of 2.1 to allow you time to upgrade.

 For Cloud Connector version 2.1 and later, the host appliance must have .NET Framework 4.6.1 or later installed.